-A knee osteotomy is the removal of a wedge of bone from the tibia to realign the leg.
+A knee osteotomy is the removal of a wedge of bone from the tibia to reshape and realign the leg.
 The tibia is the shinbone.
 Recovery time will depend on certain factors, such as your overall health.

 Copyright © Nucleus Medical Media, Inc.